The right to health

 Universal legal capacity, to ensure equal recognition of persons with disabilities before the law

-Around the world, experiences of peer support, advanced directives, advocacy and other support measures are showing the way to fulfil the right of persons with disabilities to full legal capacity and equality before the law.
-The notion of universal legal capacity advanced in this report calls for societies in which every person—with or without disabilities—has the same rights, and is therefore equal before the law.
+Around the world, experiences of peer support, advanced directives, advocacy and other support measures are showing the way to allow persons with disabilities to make their own decisions on all aspects of their lives.
+This is essential for living with dignity, according to one's values and preferences.
+The principle of Universal legal capacity protects this fundamental right, and ensures that all persons--with or without disabilities--enjoy the same rights and are equal before the law.

 Sexual and reproductive health and rights of girls and young women with disabilities